-The Company is exposed to interest rate risk only to the extent of its interest income on Treasury Bills.
+The Company is exposed to interest rate risk only to the extent of its interest income on holding of Treasury Bills and money market instruments.
 These are typically short-term investments with a term of less than ninety days.
 It is management's opinion that the Company is not exposed to significant interest or credit risks arising from these financial instruments.
 The Company mitigates its risk by holding its short-term investments in instruments low in risk and highly rated with reputable financial institutions.